Gourang97/Image-Based-Product-Recommendation/README.md

 products that resemble closely to the input image.
 We aim to achieve this goal by implementing a combination of dimensionality reduction, clustering, modelling and recommendation system techniques.

+## Steps Involved for Recommending SImilar Products are-
+- Data Loading
+- Selecting optimum dimensions to be used using Scree and Elbow Plot.
+- Dimensionality Reduction
+   1. PCA on original Image
+   2. PCA on image with Reduced dimesnions
+   3. TSNE on original image
+   4. TSNE on image with Reduced dimensions
+- Selecting optimum Cluster uing SSE Plot
+- Clustering -
+    1. KMeans
+    2. Gaussian Mixture Model
+    3. Agglomerative Clustering
+ - Select Best Clusterting technique to be used
+ - Use Distance metrices to Recommend Images
+    1. Cosine Similarity
+    2. Spatial Distances